Suicide & Self-Harm Injuries

 To monitor population trends of suicide and self-harm injuries.

 Number of suicides and self-harm injuries which result in emergency room visits.

 Rhode Island Numbers

-Overall Compared to United States, 2005-2009
+Overall Compared to United States, 2011-2015

-- Rhode Island’s suicide death rate is slightly lower than the national rate.
+- Rhode Island’s suicide death rate is slightly lower than the national rate

 By Age Group

-- Adults (ages 35-54) are have the highest rate of suicide from 2010-2015 nationally and in Rhode Island.
+- Adults (ages 44-54) had the highest rate of suicide from 2010-2015 nationally and in Rhode Island.

 - Males continue to be more likely than females to die by suicide.